-We are going to step back in a sense, and ask ourselves what these networks are doing in the sense of information or statistical pattern processing.
-This will lead naturally to a framework for understanding both supervised and unsupervised learning networks from a probablistic perspective, and machine learning.
+We are going to step back, and ask ourselves what these networks are doing from the perspective of statistical pattern processing.
+This will lead naturally to a framework for understanding both supervised and unsupervised learning networks from a probabilistic perspective, and machine learning.